OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Experiments

 \subsection{Experimental Setup}

-\paragraph{Benchmarks.} The benchmark suite is adapted from ReEvo and extended with additional problems, including a cooperative driving task implemented in SUMO~\cite{sumo2026}.
-The complete benchmark specification is publicly available in the project repository.
-The suite includes 12 classical combinatorial optimization problems across multiple paradigms (ACO~\cite{ye2023deepaco}, GA~\cite{park2023versatile}, POMO~\cite{kwon2020pomo}, LEHD~\cite{luo2023neural}, direct constructive heuristics), as well as a complex cooperative driving problem.
-These problems span routing (TSP, CVRP), packing (BPP, MKP), electronic design (DPP), orienteering (OP), and simulation-based multi-vehicle coordination.
+\paragraph{Benchmarks.} The benchmark suite is adapted from ReEvo~\cite{ye2024reevo} and extended with additional problems, including a cooperative driving task implemented in SUMO.
+The suite includes 12 classical combinatorial optimization problems spanning routing (TSP, CVRP), packing (BPP, MKP), electronic design (DPP), orienteering (OP), and simulation-based multi-vehicle coordination.

-\paragraph{Baselines.} We compare OR-Agent against representative LLM-based algorithm discovery frameworks: FunSearch~\cite{romera2024mathematical}, AEL~\cite{liu2023algorithm}, EoH~\cite{liu2024evolution}, and ReEvo~\cite{ye2024reevo}.
-For the cooperative driving problem, we additionally compare against the SUMO default driving model.
+\paragraph{Baselines.} We compare OR-Agent against representative LLM-based algorithm discovery frameworks: \textit{FunSearch}~\cite{romera2024mathematical}, \textit{AEL}~\cite{liu2023algorithm}, \textit{EoH}~\cite{liu2024evolution}, and \textit{ReEvo}~\cite{ye2024reevo}.
+For the cooperative driving problem, we additionally compare against the SUMO~\cite{sumo2026} default driving model.

-\paragraph{LLM Configuration.} Two LLMs were evaluated: \textbf{Qwen3}~\cite{yang2025qwen3} for the 12 classical OR problems, and \textbf{DeepSeek V3.2}~\cite{liu2025deepseek} for the cooperative driving problem.
+\paragraph{LLM Configuration.} Two LLMs were evaluated: \textit{Qwen3}~\cite{yang2025qwen3} for the 12 classical OR problems, and \textit{DeepSeek V3.2}~\cite{liu2025deepseek} for the cooperative driving problem.

 \paragraph{Performance Metric.} To enable fair comparison across heterogeneous problems, we report a \emph{normalized score}.
-For problem $i$ and algorithm $j$, the normalized score is defined as:
+For problem $i$ and algorithm $j$, the normalized score is defined as: $ \text{NormalizedScore}^i_j = \frac{\left| \text{score}^i_j - \text{worst}^i \right|} {\left| \text{best}^i - \text{worst}^i \right|} $.

-This metric measures the relative performance gap to the best observed solution on that problem.

 \paragraph{Computation Budget.} Performance is evaluated under two complementary computational budgets: number of LLM calls, and number of function evaluations.
 Depending on the application scenario, either LLM inference cost or evaluation cost may become the primary bottleneck.
-Therefore, we report performance curves with both quantities as the horizontal axis.